 Dickinson is deeply committed to diversity.
 Thirteen percent of our most recent incoming class are students of color.
-In fall 2009, 145 international students from forty-one countries were enrolled at Dickinson.
-Nine percent of our faculty members and seven percent of our administrative and service staff are persons of color.
+In fall 2012, 167 international students from forty-eight countries were enrolled at Dickinson.
+Ten percent of our faculty members and seven percent of our administrative and service staff are persons of color.

 Diversity in Student Life There are a number of student groups dedicated to the concerns of diversity and social justice.
-These include Abolish, Active Minds, African American Society (AAS), Amnesty International, Asian Social Interest Association (ASIA), Circolo Italiano (Italian Club), Club Afrique, Dickinson Desi Association, Earth Now!, Feminist Collective, French Club, German Club, Hillel, Interfaith, Latin American Club (LAC), Middle Eastern Club (MEC), Muslim Students Association (MSA), Newman Club, Portuguese Club, Russian Culture Club, South Asian Student Association, Spanish Club, Spectrum, Students for Social Action

-(SSA), Sustained Dialogue, Third Degree Steppers, Umoja, and the Zatae Longsdorff Center for Women.
-In addition, the Office of Diversity Initiatives (ODI) is a resource center open to the entire Dickinson community and charged with advancing Dickinson's commitment to broadening the understanding of - and building - a pluralistic society that promotes equality and integrity on the campus, in the community, and the world.
-The office provides individuals with the opportunity to broaden their views and enrich their cultural experiences through participation in diversity programs and training workshops.
-The office encourages and facilitates activities that allow students to voice their opinions, serve the community and advocate for making Dickinson a place that is reflective and responsive to our campus diversity.
+These include, Active Minds, African American Society (AAS), Amnesty International, Asian American Alliance (AAA), Asian Social Interest Association (ASIA), Circolo Italiano (Italian Club), Club Afrique, Dickinson Christian Fellowship (DCF), Earth Now!, Feminist Collective, French Club, German Club, Hillel, Interfaith, Latin American Club (LAC), Middle Eastern Club (MEC), Model United Nations, Muslim Students Association (MSA), Newman Club, Portuguese Club, Russian Culture Club, Secularist Students United, South Asian Student Association, Spanish Club, Spectrum, Students for Social Action (SSA), Sustained Dialogue, Third Degree Steppers, and many others.
+In addition, there are a number of offices and centers that support the college's diversity efforts.
+The Office of Diversity Initiatives (ODI) is a resource open to the entire Dickinson community and charged with advancing Dickinson's commitment to broadening the understanding of - and building - a pluralistic society that promotes equality and integrity on the campus, in the community, and the world.
+The Women's Center established in the fall of 2009, is a resource that builds gender education and equality into the life of the institution through space and community, resources and skills, and events and opportunities.
+The Office of Religious Life helps students explore and celebrate their faiths through religious-life clubs and campus worship opportunities.
+The office also provides support for students during a time when decisions about life's meaning, living in a community of pluralism, and religious beliefs are explored and shaped.
 The Milton B. Asbell Center for Jewish Life, established in 2002, provides a central space for Jewish students to meet, socialize, celebrate the Sabbath and other Jewish holidays, take classes with visiting rabbis, and host interfaith dialogues with other religious groups on campus.
+And the newly created Office of LGBTQ Services, established in 2012, provides support for LGBTQ students and allies and enhances campus education to foster a more inclusive and safe environment for all individuals.

 Diversity in the Curriculum The college's curriculum reflects a strong focus on issues of diversity defined in terms both of domestic and of global diversity.
 All students at Dickinson are required to take at least one course in US Cultural Diversity in order to graduate.
 They must also complete one course in "Comparative Civilizations" (the study of a culture other than that of the West) and become proficient in a foreign language.
 Dickinson's Center for Community Studies also promotes diversity through fieldwork research projects that take Dickinson students into diverse cultures and environments within and outside the United States.
 Among the center's program are the American Mosaic, in which students devote an entire semester to community-oriented fieldwork, and the Global Mosaic, which extends fieldwork abroad.
-Overall, more than half of the Class of 2010 studied in a foreign country during their four years at Dickinson.
+Overall, more than half of the Class of 2013 studied in a foreign country during their four years at Dickinson.
 Dickinson's Global Education program offers students opportunities to study in Africa, Central America, and Asia as well as the traditional programs in Europe.
 In addition, Dickinson's grant from the Freeman Foundation established a new professorship in Asian law and culture that takes a leadership role in advancing Asian Studies and infusing Asian and comparative materials into course work in other departments.